open/close all folders

 - Lampshaded in "The End of the World", where the blue guy died first.

-- Inverted in "Skin of Evil", where Chuck spends quite a bit of time pointing out that despite the episode containing a black Red Shirt, it's the attractive white blonde female main cast member who dies!
+- Inverted in "Skin of Evil", where Chuck spends quite a bit of time pointing out that despite the episode containing a black Red Shirt, who is send out alone in a shuttle numbered 13 to boot, it's the attractive white blonde female main cast member who dies!

 - Black Hole Sue/Canon Sue: Often points out that most of Jeri Taylor's episodes are dedicated to how amazing and infallible Captain Janeway is, and how much everyone loves her."Oh come on, it's a Jeri Taylor script.
 You know that even in an episode where Janeway's been going nuts, she's gonna have the strongest will there is, don't be silly."